 Best Spots for Day Hiking in North Dakota

 Looking for a quick jaunt with the dog?
-Or an longer adventure through the cool fall or cold winter air?
+Or a longer adventure through the cool winter or spring air?
 Either way, North Dakota has a hike for you, complete with stunning views and breathtaking landscapes.
 Many of these areas have trails good for all-season hiking.
-Check out these top spots for day hiking in North Dakota.
-Most are god for all-season hiking:
+Check out these top spots for day hiking in North Dakota or click here for 13 great trails.

 Cross Ranch State Park 12 miles southeast of Hensler.
 Phone 701-794-3731.